pmelsted/bifrost/README.md

 ### Documentation

+16-03-2018: Documentation is broken because of the new API.
+New doc coming soon.

 Documentation for the Bifrost library is available in the */doc/doxygen* folder (HTML version, open *html/index.html*).

 The following command regenerates the documentation: